IoTPanic/cluster-monitor-qfield-graphql-example/README.md

 To Run- `go run main.go`

 The schema and an interface to interact can be found in the playground at `localhost:8080/query/playground`

+Please note the dataset `gendata` is simply meant to demonstrate the QFields, I know it's ineffiecient and you wouldn't want to query a dataset like that.